SearchWP Blog

 Here is how it looks on our test site:

-When you’ve finished setting up your search sources, click Done.
+When you’ve finished setting up your search sources, simply click Done.

-The last step is to click the Save Engines button to save the changes you’ve made to the Default search engine.
+The last step is to click the Save button to store the changes you’ve made to the search engine, and then click the Rebuild Index button.

 Now let’s try your new search.